eProsima/vulcanexus/docs/rst/microros_documentation/benchmarking/benchmarking.rst

 .. figure:: /rst/figures/micro/benchmarking/stream_transports.png
     :align: center

-As expected, USB is the clear winner versus a slower Serial UART and the TCP protocol over a PMOD WiFi module.
+As expected, USB shows the higher throughput due to the fact that has the higher bandwidth, followed by TCP over WiFi and Serial.
 There is also a great improvement on the throughput as the payload is increased, caused by the overhead added by the `HDLC framing <https://micro-xrce-dds.docs.eprosima.com/en/latest/transport.html?highlight=hdlc#custom-serial-transport>`_ protocol.

 Packet-oriented transports